cytopia/mysqldump-secure/README.md

 For more detailed instructions go to the [Setup guidelines](https://github.com/cytopia/mysqldump-secure/blob/master/doc/SETUP.md)

+## 5. Documentation

+For examples go to [Examples](https://github.com/cytopia/mysqldump-secure/blob/master/doc/EXAMPLES.md)

-## 5. Contribution
+## 6. Contribution
 Contributors are welcome.

 If the script runs on an operating system productively, which is currently not yet included at the top of this document, please let me know, so I can add it for reference.

 If you use the script, star it or let me know somehow.

-## 6. Examples

-For examples go to [Examples](https://github.com/cytopia/mysqldump-secure/blob/master/doc/EXAMPLES.md)

 ## 7. License